 It was a warning that Larry didn’t know about in his youth.
 After too many hazy years, he joined Alcoholics Anonymous and soon became the poster boy for AA in California.

-After nearly two decades of sobriety, Larry developed back pain and his doctor prescribed Valium.
+Presto!
+Two decades of sobriety … then Larry developed back pain and his doctor prescribed Valium.
 Larry was lost, back into the booze and the family fell apart.
 That’s one story of his fall from grace.
 Another is that the only way he could deal with back pain was grass.
 He took the family on a vacation to Mexico and was worried about its drug laws and started in on beer.

 About 45 years ago, I watched the sunset from the Thor’s salt-stained porch in Malibu.
 Larry said he thought he was going to die soon.
 His mother had just died and he was drinking heavily.
 He asked me to keep an eye on his kids.

 I said sure, no problem and don’t worry, you’re not going to die.
 A month later he was gone – massive heart attack.